benlucchesi/grails-bugsnag-plugin/README.md

     </tr>
   </tbody>
 </table>

-The bugsnagService.notify method is used by the plugin to report uncaught exceptions.
-This method can also be used to send notifications from exception handlers.

-      try{
-        // something breaks
-      }
-      catch( excp ){
-        // handle exception
-        bugsnagService.notify(request,excp) // assumes you're calling from a controller and that the request object is in scope
-      }

 ### version 0.2+
 The bugsnagService has the ability to add user-defined metaData to reports.
 To use this feature, add the bugsnagService to BootStrap.groovy and assign a closure to the addMetadata property.
 In the closure, add code that assigns values to the provided metaData class instance.
 The addMetadata closure will be called everytime is notification is sent bugsnag.